Montessori Alternative Program

 - The Alberta Program of Studies is presented through the Montessori philosophy, methodology and materials.
 Students in the Montessori Program will be expected to write Provincial Achievement Tests.

-To facilitate the organization of classes, registration of students for the upcoming school term should be completed by mid-March of the corresponding school year.
+To facilitate the organization of classes, registration of students for the upcoming school term should be completed by mid-February of the corresponding school year.

 - Sibling(s) currently in the program